Skip to content

 The footer of the Town of Springerville's homepage, with small buttons and many bright colors.

-Three months before the Town of Springerville’s contract with their website vendor ended, a happy coincidence occurred: A GovBuilt Account Executive moved into the area.
+Three months before the Town of Springerville’s contract with their website vendor ended, a happy coincidence occurred: An MCCi Account Executive moved into the area.
 He came through Springerville “just to check things out,” Kelsi said.

 “He had no idea that our contract was getting ready to expire, he’d just gone to our website prior to coming through town.
 When he visited, he walked into our building and said, ‘I think I can help you guys.’”

-Three factors made GovBuilt stand out: Functionality, design, and price.
+But three factors made MCCi stand out: Functionality, design, and price.

-Kelsi and the rest of the committee knew that they needed the government-specific functionalities that their previous site lacked: alerts, calendars, and agendas, not to mention the ability to update the site themselves.
+Kelsi and the rest of the committee knew that they needed the government-specific features that their previous site was missing: alerts, calendars, and agendas.
+And they needed to be able to update the site themselves.

-They also appreciated the flexibility of a GovBuilt website design.
-While many government website vendors lock into a templated design, GovBuilt accommodates the needs and preferences of their community.
+They also appreciated the flexibility of an MCCi website design.
+While many government website vendors lock into a templated design, MCCi accommodates the needs and preferences of the individual community.

-And the price made sense for a town of their size, so they signed the contract with GovBuilt.
+And the price made sense for a town of their size.
+Their decision was made.

 Crafting the Vision